JustTrott/MediPedia-server/README.md

 A FastAPI backend application for medicine reviews with OpenFDA and Gemini AI integration.

-## Features

--   Medicine information from OpenFDA API
--   User reviews with sentiment analysis using Gemini AI
--   RESTful API endpoints for users, medicines, and reviews
--   SQLite database with Peewee ORM

 ## Prerequisites

 -   Python 3.12 or higher